adobe/legacy-stock-api-docs/docs/api/11-search-reference.md

   <tr>
    <td>search_parameters[gallery_id]
    </td>
-   <td>Returns members of the specified collection or lightbox.
+   <td>Returns members of the specified Fotolia gallery, which must be public.
+Note this requires access to a Fotolia website user account.
 String.
    </td>
   </tr>
   <tr>